DeerHarbor/lizhiguo/content/publication/too-depressed-to-breathe-the-longitudinal-association-between-depressive-symptoms-and-lung-function-among-general-middle-aged-and-older-adults/index.md

 ---
-abstract: >
+abstract: >-
-  Objective: Most previous studies focusing on the association between depressive symptoms and lung function were conducted in patients with chronic lung diseases.
-This study aims to investigate the association of depressive symptoms with lung function among general Chinese middle-aged and older adults.

-  Participants: This study used data from the China Health and Retirement Longitudinal Study (CHARLS).
-Analyses were conducted with data from three waves (2011, 2013, and 2015) and restricted to those respondents aged 45 and older.
-Finally, 9,487 individuals [mean age (SD)=58.47 (9.19); female, 53.1%] were included in analysis.
+  Objectives

+  : Identifying potentially modifiable risk factors of cognitive decline among people with depressive symptoms could provide insight into strategies for improving treatment effect of depression and prevention of dementia.
+Quite a few studies have examined the association between social isolation and cognitive function directly among depressed older adults and the results are still mixed.
+The aim is to examine the association of social isolation and cognitive decline among older adults with depressive symptoms in a non-Western country.

+  Methods

-  Methods: Depressive symptoms were measured by the Chinese version of 10-item Center for Epidemiological Studies Depression Scale (CESD-10).
-Lung function was assessed by peak expiratory flow (PEF).
-Two-level linear mixed growth models were used to evaluate the longitudinal association between depressive symptoms and PEF.
+  : This study used data from the China Health and Retirement Longitudinal Study (CHARLS).
+Depressive symptoms were measured by the Chinese version of the 10-item Center for Epidemiological Studies Depression Scale (CESD-10) (elevated depressive symptom cutoff10).
+Social isolation was assessed based on responses to four items: marital status, residence, contact with children, and social activity.
+Lagged dependent variable regressions adjusted for confounding factors were used to evaluate the association between baseline social isolation and follow-up cognitive function.

-  Results: Depressive symptoms were significantly associated with PEF among general middle-aged and older adults (b=-1.85, p<0.001) after adjusting for multiple confounding factors.
-A significant interaction between depressive symptoms and gender was found (b=1.29, p<0.001).
-The association between depressive symptoms and PEF was greater for men (b=-2.36, p<0.001) than for women (b=-1.46, p<0.001).

-  Conclusions: This longitudinal study found that increased depressive symptoms were associated with reduced PEF in middle-aged and older adults in China.
-Compared with women, men with a higher level of depressive symptoms experienced a greater decrement in PEF.
-Our findings suggest that it is possible to reduce the effects of PEF by improving psychological health among general middle-aged and older populations.
+  Results

+  : A number of 2,507 participants [mean age (SD)=61.37 (7.26); male, 41.0%] with increased depressive symptoms were available for the present study.
+Baseline social isolation was significantly associated with 4-year episodic memory (β=−0.08, p<0.001) in depressed women, but not men (β=−0.03, p=0.350).
+No significant association between baseline social isolation and follow-up mental status was found for women (β=−0.04, p=0.097) or men (β=0.01, p=0.741).

+  Discussion

+  : This longitudinal study found that social isolation was significantly associated with memory decline over 4 years among depressed women (but not men) in China.
 slides: ""
 url_pdf: ""
 publication_types:
   - "2"
 authors:
   - Lizhi Guo
-  - Li Yang
-  - Liwei Rao
   - Fengping Luo
   - Ningcan Gao
-  - Xiaohua Jia
   - Bin Yu
-author_notes:
+author_notes: []
-  - Equal contribution
-  - Equal contribution
 publication: In *Archives of Gerontology and Geriatrics*
 summary: ""
 url_dataset: ""